kamilhan-karaismailoglu/Puzzle/README.md

 # Puzzle
-Matris Puzzle Game made with C# language
+Matris Number Puzzle Game made with C#.
+This program was written for the Algorithms and Programming lecture.